craftercms/docs/source/developers/in-context-editing.rst

     |

 Let's take a look at an example using a site created using the Website Editorial blueprint.
 In the Home page of the site, the features section contains embedded components ``feature``.
-To render the embedded components from the target inside the container, the tag ``parent=contentModel`` is added:
+To render the embedded components from the target inside the container, note that the tag ``parent=contentModel`` is not required since the component to be rendered is the current item:

 .. code-block:: guess
    :linenos: